wernerd/Skein3Fish/README.md

 Alberto did a wonderfull job here.
 In his implementation he unrolled all three Threefish algorithms (256, 512, 1024).The Java implementatiom also has unrolled Threefish algorithms that are even faster than Alberto's C# implementation.
-This happens because Java has all the code really unrolled, where C# uses function calls with `ref` parameters.
+This happens because Java has all the code really unrolled.
+The C# implementation uses a lot of function calls with `ref` parameters.
 This unrolled code gives the Java JIT compiler good input for optimization.

 The standalone Threefish cipher for C has the same code basis as the Java implementation.
 Therefore also full unrolled code without loop constructs.